NeilAucoin/Video-Game-EDA/README.md

 Data is taken from RAWG video game databased (unfiltered) with games from 10 different stores and 50 different platforms.
 Databased currently contains information from 410,107 different games.

-- engineered_dataset
+engineered_dataset
-- -- Index
+- Index
-- --- Contains a unique identifier used to identify games and link different data files
+- -Contains a unique identifier used to identify games and link different data files
-- -- Slug
+- Slug
-- --- Contains the game's name formatted for use in APIs, to be potentially used in future data collection
+- -Contains the game's name formatted for use in APIs, to be potentially used in future data collection
-- -- Name
+- Name
-- --- Contains the game's title
+- -Contains the game's title
-- -- Released
+- Released
-- --- Contains the game's release date formatted as YYYY-MM-DD
+- -Contains the game's release date formatted as YYYY-MM-DD
-- -- Platforms
+- Platforms
-- --- Contains the platforms the game is available on
+- -Contains the platforms the game is available on
-- -- Genres
+- Genres
-- --- Contains all of the game's genres
+- -Contains all of the game's genres
-- -- Stores
+- Stores
-- --- Contains the stores the game can be purchased on
+- -Contains the stores the game can be purchased on
-- -- Tags
+- Tags
-- --- Contains all tags associated with the game
+- Contains all tags associated with the game
-- -- ESRB Rating
+- ESRB Rating
-- --- Contains the game's ESRB Rating
+- -Contains the game's ESRB Rating
-- -- Overall Rating
+- Overall Rating
-- --- Contains the game's averaged out user score and metacritic rating
+- -Contains the game's averaged out user score and metacritic rating

 - split_tags
-- -- Contains all data from engineered_dataset with each game split into multiple entries (one for each tag)
+- -Contains all data from engineered_dataset with each game split into multiple entries (one for each tag)

 - split_stores
-- -- Contains all data from engineered_dataset with each game split into multiple entries (one for each store)
+- -Contains all data from engineered_dataset with each game split into multiple entries (one for each store)

 - split_platforms
-- -- Contains all data from engineered_dataset with each game split into multiple entries (one for each platform)
+- -Contains all data from engineered_dataset with each game split into multiple entries (one for each platform)

 - split_genres
-- -- Contains all data from engineered_dataset with each game split into multiple entries (one for each genre)
+- -Contains all data from engineered_dataset with each game split into multiple entries (one for each genre)

 # ------------------ Dashboard Links -----------------------